ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 In your CLI output, make sure that the **Status** of your worker nodes displays **Ready** and that the **Machine Type** shows a flavor other than **free**.

 * If your standard cluster is fully deployed and has at least 2 worker nodes per zone, but no **Ingress Subdomain** is available, see [No Ingress subdomain exists after cluster creation](/docs/openshift?topic=openshift-cs_troubleshoot_debug_ingress#ingress_subdomain).
-* For other issues, troubleshoot your Ingress setup by following the steps in [Version 3.11 clusters: Debugging Ingress](#ingress-debug)or [Version 4 clusters: Debugging Ingress](#ingress-debug-roks4).
+* For other issues, troubleshoot your Ingress setup by following the steps in [Version 3.11: Debugging Ingress](#ingress-debug)or [Version 4: Debugging Ingress](#ingress-debug-roks4).

-Version 3.11 clusters: If you recently restarted your ALB pods or enabled an ALB, a [readiness check](/docs/openshift?topic=openshift-ingress#readiness-check) prevents ALB pods from attempting to route traffic requests until all of the Ingress resource files are parsed.
+Version 4: If you recently restarted your ALB pods or enabled an ALB, a [readiness check](/docs/openshift?topic=openshift-ingress#readiness-check) prevents ALB pods from attempting to route traffic requests until all of the Ingress resource files are parsed.
 This readiness check prevents request loss and can take up to 5 minutes.
 {: note}

 <br />